 For More Montessori Tactile DIYs

 “What the hand does, the mind remembers.”Dr. Montessori

 We can hardly resist touching a cute animal, a silky petal of a flower, or a baby!
 Through the tactile sense, we learn about the world around us, and little people are no exception.
 In fact, through tactile exploration, children experience their environment more fully, gather information about the surroundings, and are able to make connections and classify things.
 In fact, the sensation of touch is essential to our daily lives as it is a pivotal interface between our bodies and the outside world.
 Thus, when children feel or touch something, they gather multiple informative cues about that object.
 Is the object soft?
 Hard, squishy, slippery, smooth, silky, and so forth.

-As such, tactile stimulation is extremely important for the developing brain since the “sensitive period” (which Dr. Montessori defined as a period of special sensitivity to a particular stimulus) from birth till the age of five is SENSORY REFINEMENT.
+Tactile stimulation is extremely important for the developing brain since the “sensitive period” (which Dr. Montessori defined as a period of special sensitivity to a particular stimulus) from birth till the age of five is sensory refinement.
 So, to facilitate this refinement, we should be setting inviting and engaging invitations to play!
-Yes to PLAY!
-“PLAY IS THE WORK OF THE CHILD!”
-In fact, children are LEARNING MORE THROUGH PLAY than through workbooks!
-Through the power of tactile play, they are triggering multiple sensory stimuli since whatever is perceived through the hand, goes directly to the brain!
+Yes, to play!
+“Play is the work of the child!”
+In fact, children are learning more through play than through workbooks!
+Through the power of tactile play, they trigger multiple sensory stimuli since whatever is perceived through the hand goes directly to the brain!
 And it is crucial that we leverage a child’s innate sensitivity to acquiring and refining sensory skills during the first five/six years since once the ‘window’ closes, the interest and the ability to absorb the skill effortlessly disappear.

 Montessori From The Heart RECENT POSTS

 - Pilgrims & The First Thanksgiving